stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 If you disable an account within a directory or group, you are completely disabling the account from logging in to any applications to which it is associated.

+{% docs note %}
-**Note:** Enabling and disabling accounts for mirrored directories is not available in Stormpath.
+nabling and disabling accounts for mirrored directories is not available in Stormpath.
 You manage mirrored accounts on the primary server installation.
+{% enddocs %}

 You can disable cloud directory accounts using the Stormpath Admin Console.